kubedb/docs/docs/guides/cassandra/backup/kubestash/logical/index.md

   name: cas-sample
   namespace: demo
 spec:
-  version: "8.7.10"
+  version: 5.0.3
+  configuration:
   topology:
-    aggregator:
+    rack:
+      - name: r0
         replicas: 2
         podTemplate:
           spec:
             containers:
               - name: cassandra
                 resources:
                   limits:
-                memory: "2Gi"
+                    memory: 2Gi
-                cpu: "600m"
+                    cpu: 2
                   requests:
-                memory: "2Gi"
+                    memory: 1Gi
-                cpu: "600m"
+                    cpu: 1
         storage:
           accessModes:
             - ReadWriteOnce
           resources:
             requests:
               storage: 1Gi
-    leaf:
-      replicas: 3
-      podTemplate:
-        spec:
-          containers:
-            - name: cassandra
-              resources:
-                limits:
-                  memory: "2Gi"
-                  cpu: "600m"
-                requests:
-                  memory: "2Gi"
-                  cpu: "600m"
-      storage:
-        accessModes:
-          - ReadWriteOnce
-        resources:
-          requests:
-            storage: 10Gi
-  licenseSecret:
-    name: license-secret
         storageType: Durable
   deletionPolicy: WipeOut
 ```

 Here,

 - `spec.version` is the name of the CassandraVersion CRD where the docker images are specified.
-In this tutorial, a Cassandra `8.7.10` database is going to be created.
+In this tutorial, a Cassandra `5.0.3` database is going to be created.
 - `spec.topology` specifies that it will be used as cluster mode.
 If this field is nil it will be work as standalone mode.
-- `spec.topology.aggregator.replicas` or `spec.topology.leaf.replicas` specifies that the number replicas that will be used for aggregator or leaf.
 - `spec.storageType` specifies the type of storage that will be used for Cassandra database.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create Cassandra database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
-- `spec.topology.aggregator.storage` or `spec.topology.leaf.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
-You can specify any StorageClass available in your cluster with appropriate resource requests.
 - `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Cassandra` crd or which resources KubeDB should keep or delete when you delete `Cassandra` crd.
 If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
 Learn details of all `DeletionPolicy` [here](/docs/guides/cassandra/concepts/cassandra.md#specdeletionpolicy)

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in `storage.resources.requests` field.
 Don't specify limits here.
 PVC does not get resized automatically.